christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 <!-- Eventual -->
 \paragraph{Eventual Consistency.}

 To achieve a higher level of consistency, synchronization between replicas is usually required, increasing the latency and even rendering the system unavailable if network connections between the replicas fail.
 For this reason, modern replicated systems that put emphasis on throughput and latency often forgo synchronization altogether; such systems are commonly referred to as _eventually consistent_ [@vogels2009eventually].
 Eventual consistency is a weak consistency model that does not guarantee any global ordering, but only _liveness_: intermediate states are allowed to be inconsistent, but after some time, all nodes should converge, returning the same resulting state set of operations.
+This is illustrated in \ref{fig:consistency-ordering-eventual}.
 As illustrated in figure \ref{fig:eventual-consistency-flow}, in eventually consistent distributed databases, a replica performs an operation requested by a client locally without any synchronisation with other replicas and immediately acknowledges the client of the response.
 The operation is passed asynchronously to the other replicas and, in the case of network partitioning, can be pending for a while.
 The time taken by the replicas to get consistent may or may not be defined, but the model clearly requires that in the absence of updates, all replicas converge toward identical copies.
 This often requires _conflict resolution_ techniques.

 \begin{figure}[h]
   \centering
-  \includegraphics[width=1.2\textwidth]{images/eventual-consistency-flow.pdf}
+  \includegraphics[width=1.5\textwidth]{images/eventual-consistency-flow.pdf}
   \caption{Schematic communication model between clients and replica cluster nodes for eventual consistency.
 A write is acknowledged immediately before it is propagated across all cluster nodes.
 The system remains available even when partitioned by allowing disconnected nodes to converge later when reconnected again.}
   \label{fig:eventual-consistency-flow}
 \end{figure}